--O Override the optimized the search for modified files.
+- -O Override the optimized the search for modified files.
 When -O is used, all files are considered, even those whose modification times have not changed since the last time the workspace was updated or searched for modified files.
 Having to check all files, regardless of modification time, slows files performance.
-See Optimized Search for Modified Files above.

--f <format(s)>Use one or more of the following format letters:

-i: Select all files and directories, even if they are excluded by the value of the .acignore file.
-(See the -x description, and Specifying Ignore Patterns for External Objects on page 7 of AccuRev Technical Notes .)

-I: Select only those files and directories specified by the value of the .acignore file.
+See Optimized Search for Modified Files above. - -f < format(s)>Use one or more of the following format letters: - i: Select all files and directories, even if they are excluded by the value of the .acignore file.
+(See the -x description, and Specifying Ignore Patterns for External Objects on page 7 of AccuRev Technical Notes.) - I: Select only those files and directories specified by the value of the .acignore file. - x: Display the results in XML format.